imwithfriends/passwordless-login/readme.txt

 == Screenshots ==

 1. Front End Passwordless Login Form
 2. Received Email with the token link
 3. Backend Info page for the plugin

 == Changelog ==

 = 1.0.5 =
 * Fix: Fixed an issue with the Email Content Type.
 Now we are using the wp_mail_content_type filter to set this.
+* Plugin security improvements.

 = 1.0.4 =
 * Fix: Remove email 'from' filter.
 Should use wp_mail_from filter.
 * Added support for HTML inside the e-mail that gets sent.
-* Added the wpa_change_link_expiration filter to be able to change the lifespan of the token
+* Added the wpa_change_link_expiration filter to be able to change the lifespan of the token.
 * Added the wpa_change_form_label to be able to change the label for the login form.
 The label also changes automatically now based on the value of the Allow Users to * Login With option set in Profile Builder -> Manage Fields.
-* Fix: Generating the url using add_query_args() function = 1.0.3 =
+* Fix: Generating the url using add_query_args() function.

+= 1.0.3 =
 Fix: Minor readme change

 = 1.0.2 =
 Fix: Added require_once for the PasswordHash class

 = 1.0.1 =
 * Security fix: tokens are now hashed in the database.
 * Security fix: sanitized the input fields data.
 * Fix: no longer using transients.
 Now using user_meta with an expiration meta since transients are not to be trusted.
-* Change: removed a br tag
+* Change: removed a br tag.

 = 1.0 =
 Initial version.
 Added a passwordless login form as a shortcode.